getify/You-Dont-Know-JS/async & performance/ch6.md

 But more importantly, let's talk about the difference between X and Y, the 2,000,000 operations per second difference.
 If X takes 100ns, and Y takes 80ns, the difference is 20ns, which in the best case is still one 650-thousandth of the interval the human brain can perceive.

-What's my point? **None of this performance difference matters, at all.**
+What's my point? **None of this performance difference matters, at all!**

 But wait, what if this operation is going to happen a whole bunch of times in a row?
-Then the difference could add up.
+Then the difference could add up, right?

 OK, so what we're asking then is, how likely is it that operation X is going to be run over and over again, one right after the other, and that this has to happen 650,000 times just to get a sliver of a hope the human brain could perceive it.
-More likely, it'd have to happen 5,000,000 to 10,000,000 times right in a tight loop to even approach mattering.
+More likely, it'd have to happen 5,000,000 to 10,000,000 times together in a tight loop to even approach relevance.

-While the computer scientist in you might protest that this is possible, the realist in you should sanity check just how likely or unlikely that really is.
+While the computer scientist in you might protest that this is possible, the louder voice of realism in you should sanity check just how likely or unlikely that really is.
 Even if it is relevant in rare occasions, it's irrelevant in most situations.

-The vast majority of your benchmark results on tiny operations -- recall the `++x` vs `x++` myths mentioned earlier -- **are just totally bogus** for supporting the conclusion that X should be favored over Y on a performance basis.
+The vast majority of your benchmark results on tiny operations -- like the `++x` vs `x++` myth -- **are just totally bogus** for supporting the conclusion that X should be favored over Y on a performance basis.

 ### Engine Optimizations